oliviaelder/Project-3/README.md

 # Project 3: Case Management System

-Challenge: Design a case management system.
+Challenge: Modernize the Montana Judicial Branch’s outdated, paper-based court operations by leading the implementation of a digital case management system.

-Context: For the case management system, the goal was to provide a system where legal professionals could manage their cases, track relevant documents, and update case statuses.
+Context: The existing system made it difficult to track cases, access information quickly, and operate efficiently.
+A large-scale digital transformation was needed to streamline workflows and improve public service delivery across the judicial branch.

-Action: I created a project plan, broke the work into smaller tasks, and set deadlines.
-I also tracked progress and managed team members to ensure the project stayed on schedule.
+Action: As the project manager, I led the initiative using a structured project management framework.
+I developed a detailed project plan, managed timelines and budgets, coordinated with stakeholders, and identified and mitigated risks.
+I ensured clear communication among technical teams, court staff, and leadership while aligning the system’s development with organizational goals.

-Results: The main challenge was managing multiple tasks and ensuring that everything was completed on time.
-I used project management tools and regular check-ins to keep the project moving forward.
+Results: The digital system replaced manual processes with a centralized platform, improving case tracking, enhancing data accessibility, and increasing operational efficiency.
+The project was delivered on time and within budget, supporting long-term improvements in accountability and service quality.

-Reflection: This project helped me improve my project management skills, particularly in organizing tasks, managing timelines, and working with a team to meet goals.
+Reflection: This project deepened my experience in project management and highlighted the value of planning, coordination, and stakeholder engagement when driving organizational change.
+It showed how thoughtful leadership can help deliver sustainable solutions that support public-sector modernization.